Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 55.5 points in eight of 12 games this season.

-- Thursday's over/under is 8.5 points lower than the two team's combined 64 points per game average.
+- Thursday's total is 8.5 points lower than the two team's combined 64 points per game average.

-- This contest's over/under is 3.7 points above the 51.8 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.8 points per game, 3.7 fewer than this contest's over/under.

 - Gators games this season feature an average total of 59.3 points, a number 3.8 points higher than Thursday's over/under.